 Visvak is a journalist who has worked in print and digital, as an editor and as a reporter.
 He studied South Asian history and politics at the School of African and Oriental Studies on a Chevening Scholarship and prior to that he worked as a features editor at BuzzFeed and The Hindu.

 Thomas Manuel is a writer from Chennai, India.
 His work has appeared at Lapham’s Quarterly, The Nib, The Wire, The Hindu, among others.
 His play, Hamlet and Angad, won the 2016 Hindu Playwright Award.
 His first book, a narrative history of the opium trade in colonial India, is to be published by Harper Collins in 2021.

 Shireen Azam is a DPhil researcher at the University of Oxford, where she works on the invisibilisation of caste among Indian Muslims.
 She was previously at the Economic & Political Weekly, where she founded the digital initiative EPW Engage, a project which explored new grounds in making Indian academic research accessible and exciting for scholars and non-scholars alike.

 Who’s paying us to do all this?

-This project is funded by a social impact grant for education and historical research from the Community Health Research Trust run by Dr. Aniruddha Malpani.
-The grant is worth ₹3.60 lakh over a period of six months.
+Our initial operations (February-May 2021) were funded by a social impact grant for education and historical research from the Community Health Research Trust run by Dr. Aniruddha Malpani.

 Our content is licensed under Creative Commons BY 4.0.
 This means that if you run a website of your own, whether personal or commercial, you can freely and legally republish our work as long as you credit us in the correct manner.
 Click here for more details on what you can and can’t do whilst republishing our content.